 Sony Music Entertainment

-Denis Handlin AM is the Chairman & Chief Executive Officer of Sony Music Entertainment Australia Pty Ltd and Sony Music Entertainment New Zealand Limited and President, Sony Music Entertainment Asia Inc.
+Denis Handlin AO is the Chairman & Chief Executive Officer of Sony Music Entertainment Australia Pty Ltd and Sony Music Entertainment New Zealand Limited and President, Sony Music Entertainment Asia Inc.

-Born in Brisbane, Queensland in 1951, Denis was educated at St Joseph’s College, Gregory Terrace.
-Denis started with the Australian Record Company (now Sony Music) in May 1970 in the Distribution Division in Brisbane, making him the longest serving global Sony Music employee.
+Born in Brisbane, Queensland in 1951, Denis was educated at St Joseph’s College, Gregory Terrace, Brisbane.
+Denis started with the Australian Record Company (now Sony Music)in May 1970in the Distribution Division in Brisbane, making him the longest serving global Sony Music employee.
 In 1976 he moved to Sony Music’s head office in Sydney and held a number of senior positions including National Promotions Manager, Director of Marketing and General Manager, Marketing and Sales.

 Denis was appointed Managing Director and Chief Executive Officer of the Australian company in 1984.
 In February 1996, he was made Chairman, Sony Music Entertainment Australia Limited and appointed to the international committee responsible for the company’s global strategy.
 In 2002, Denis was appointed to chair the Sony Music International Strategy committee which identified new business and product directions.

 Denis is renowned for his highly competitive spirit and his championing of local talent.
-Under his leadership, Australian artists such as Men at Work, Midnight Oil, Silverchair, John Farnham, Daryl Braithwaite, Tina Arena, Delta Goodrem, Human Nature, Guy Sebastian, Jessica Mauboy, The Veronicas, Justice Crew, Pete Murray and David Campbell have achieved international recognition and success.
+Under his leadership, Australian artists such as Men at Work, Midnight Oil, Silverchair, John Farnham, Daryl Braithwaite, Tina Arena, Delta Goodrem, Human Nature, Guy Sebastian, Jessica Mauboy, The Veronicas, Justice Crew, David Campbell, Amy Shark, Tash Sultana, Gang of Youths and Ruel have achieved international recognition and success.